 Capital is determined and monitored for the Company on the regulatory basis as stipulated in the PRA rulebook.
 This primarily focuses upon Own Funds and Solvency Capital Requirement ("SCR") of the Company.
-The SCR was determined on a monthly basis and impact of market volatility is monitored daily, ensuring that adequate capital requirements are met.
-The Company's capital position was formally reviewed and approved on a quarterly basis by delegated authority from the Board of Directors to the management and the solvency position monitored by the Audit Committee ("AC").
-The total available Own Funds for the year end 31 December 2022 were £260.0m (2021: £290.7m).
-The Company had a SCR of £114.5m at year end 2022 (2021: £157.6m), with an unaudited Solvency Coverage Ratio of 227% (2021: 184%).
+The SCR was determined on a monthly basis and impact of market volatility is monitored weekly, ensuring that adequate capital requirements are met.
+The Company's capital and solvency position is reviewed monthly with formal updates discussed on a quarterly basis at the Audit Committee ("AC").
+The total available Own Funds for the year end 31 December 2023 were £248.1m (2022: £260.0m).
+The Company had a SCR of £115.0m at year end 2023 (2022: £114.5m), with an unaudited Solvency Coverage Ratio of 216% (2022: 227%).

-The Company seeks to have a Solvency Capital Ratio (Own Funds/SCR) in excess of 135% at all times, and targets a Solvency Capital Ratio of at least 150% immediately after a payment of a dividend or loan interest.
+The Company seeks to have a Solvency Capital Ratio (Own Funds/SCR) in excess of 135% at all times, and targets a Solvency Capital Ratio of at least 150% immediately after a payment of a dividend.